 If Benzoyl Peroxide prematurely ages the skin, it also must be bad for the skin...right?
 Wrong!
 This myth has floated around for years, but there is no truth to it.
 Benzoyl Peroxide often gets a bad rep because it can be irritating and drying to the skin when you first begin to use it.
 Learn exactly why Benzoyl Peroxide does not age your skin here.
 This is why it is so important to know how to use your skincare products.
 If you haven't taken my consultation, please start there so we can make sure you know which products will work best for you and how to use them properly!

 Skincare ingredients often get a bad rep for being carcinogenic.
-Hydroquinone is one that you'll hear this about often, however it isn't true.
-Decades ago, Hydroquinone creams and serum were found to be laced with mercury to enhance lightening, but the FDA banned mercury containing skin bleaches in 1973.
-When this was the case, and Hydroquinone contain mercury, it was a dangerous ingredient.
-But since the ban, Hydroquinone skincare products produced in the USA no longer poses a threat as an ingredient in skincare.
+Hydroquinone is one that you'll hear this about often, however, it isn't true.
+Decades ago, Hydroquinone creams and serum were found to be laced with mercury to enhance lightening, but the FDA banned mercury-containing skin bleaches in 1973.
+When this was the case, and Hydroquinone contained mercury, it was a dangerous ingredient.
+But since the ban, Hydroquinone skincare products produced in the USA no longer pose a threat as an ingredient in skincare.

-Kojic Acid, on the other hand, is a robust brightening agent for those suffering with dark spots, sun damage, and hyperpigmentation.
-Over the years, rumors have floated by that Kojic Acid is cancer causing as well.
+Kojic Acid, on the other hand, is a robust brightening agent for those suffering from dark spots, sun damage, and hyperpigmentation.
+Over the years, rumors have floated around that Kojic Acid is cancer-causing as well.
 There have been 0 reported cases of cancer due to Kojic Acid.
 In fact, there have been 0 cancer cases due to Hydroquinone as well.
 Make sure you always purchase skincare from a reputable, US-based skincare brand.

 When it comes to MVP ingredients in skincare, Retinols always win the popular vote.
-Retinols unclogs pores, reduces fine lines and wrinkles, brightens, smooths and refines the skin.
+Retinols unclog pores, reduce fine lines and wrinkles, and brighten, smooth, and refine the skin.
 What isn't to love?
 Well, the rumor that it thins your skin.
 Fortunately, this couldn't be further from the truth!
-In fact, Retinols actually reverses skin damage and strengthens the skin.
+In fact, Retinols actually reverse skin damage and strengthens the skin.
 Because it increases cellular turnover and exfoliates the top layer of the skin, many believe this causes the skin to thin.
 However, on a deeper level, it improves the integrity of and thickens the dermis (where your collagen lives), leaving your skin healthier and stronger than before.

 When we think of Zinc Oxide often we think of sunscreen.
 In the past, and still true today, sunscreen can leave a white cast on your face.
 However, as technology advances so does skincare.
 Now, Zinc Oxide can be broken up into nanoparticles, which makes it more lightweight on the face, non-greasy, and prevents that "white cast" from appearing.

-However, concerns have rose up about just how small these tiny nanoparticles of Zinc Oxide really are.
+However, concerns have risen about just how small these tiny nanoparticles of Zinc Oxide really are.
 So small, in fact, posing the question: Could it be possible for them to absorb through the skin and enter into the bloodstream?

 Polyethylene Glycol, often referred to as PEG, is a common, household ingredient that can be found in everything from cleaners to cosmetics.
 Its role as an ingredient is a simple, but important one.
 It softens, thickens, and emulsifies (carries moisture) - so you can see why it would be a common go-to in skincare formulation.
 PEG must go through a process during their production called ethoxylation.
-If this process is not done correctly, PEG can be contaminated with a byproduct called ethylene oxide, which is a cancer causing compound.
-This is why it is so important to purchase skincare from reputable skincare brands who utilize high quality labs that carefully create their formulas in order to avoid mistakes like this.
+If this process is not done correctly, PEG can be contaminated with a byproduct called ethylene oxide, which is a cancer-causing compound.
+This is why it is so important to purchase skincare from reputable skincare brands that utilize high-quality labs to carefully create their formulas in order to avoid mistakes like this.
 Skincare truly is chemistry!